Frequently Asked Questions

 What is the Griffith Avenue Mile?

 The Griffith Avenue Mile is a 1 mile road race on Dublins Griffith Avenue.
 It's primarily a run, but we cater for all ages and abilities so it's also possible to walk the route, and we also very much welcome wheelchair users.
 The event was first run as the Dublin Straight Mile in 1983.
-A committee of local residents in partnership with the All Hallows Area Association and Marino Athletics Club brought the event back as a community event in September 2019, and after a break during the covid-19 pandemic we ran the event again in 2022.
-The event is now in the planning stages for 2023 and it's our hope it will be come a regular fixture on the calendar every year.
-You can purchase your 2023 race tickets here.
-You can read more about the history of the event here.
+A committee of local residents in partnership with the All Hallows Area Association and Marino Athletics Club brought the event back as a community event in September 2019, and after a break during the covid-19 pandemic we ran the event again in 2022 and again in 2023.
+The race is now an established annual event on the athletics and local community calendars and we look forward to confirming details of the 2024 race in due course.

 What is the history of this race?